News

 • Solid Waste (garbage collection) annual user fee rate of $146.00 per dwelling unit

 Each year, the Town of Trenton aims to build a budget that balances setting a reasonable tax rate and delivering quality services while planning for significant infrastructure needs.
-Council has faced many difficult decisions over the past four years and continues to be committed to making fiscally responsible decisions in the best interest of our community.
-We are confident Trenton is on track for a sustainable and vibrant future.
+In the short time since being elected, this Council has already faced many difficult decisions and is committed to making fiscally responsible decisions in the best interest of our community.
+We are confident Trenton will continue moving toward a sustainable and vibrant future.

 Respectfully,